“Skin care must be good enough to eat!”

 The First Line of Defense

-For healthy skin, I focus on eating nutrient-dense foods, exercising daily, and exfoliating weekly using the sauna.
+For healthy skin, I focus on eating nutrient-dense foods, exercising daily, and exfoliating regularly using the sauna.

-Knowing my skin is my first line of defense, I do my best to protect it.
-It is the primary barrier between my internal body and the environment.
+Knowing my skin is the first line of defense and the primary barrier between my internal body and the environment, I do my best to protect it.

 I nurture my skin with the following: